 Sports are fun to play, and it’s good exercise too.
-But, believe it or not, many of the games you play have some very intriguing origin stories.
-Some go back thousands of years.
+Believe it or not, many of the games you play have some very intriguing origin stories.
+Some of them go back thousands of years.
 On the other hand, some games were recently invented, but they became a hot commodity for people looking for something a little less traditional.

-No matter what you think of these origin stories, you might want to give this sports a chance!
+After reading their origin stories, you might want to give these sports a chance!

 Skiing Is One Of The Oldest Sports In History

-Ski-like objects were discovered in Northern Russia from 6,000 BCE.
-It wasn’t until the 1700’s that skiing took a leap forward when the Norwegian military used them.
-They would hold downhill raves while shooting at the same time.
+Ski-like objects were discovered in Northern Russia dating back from 6,000 BCE.
+It wasn’t until the 1700s that skiing took a giant leap forward when the Norwegian military used them.
+They would hold downhill races, navigating around trees and other obstacles, all while shooting at the same time.

-The first national rave took place in Oslo in 1860 with its first Olympic appearance in 1924.
+The first national race took place in Oslo in 1860 with Alpine (downhill) skiing making its first Olympic appearance in the 1936 games.

 Bowling Goes All The Way Back To Ancient Egypt

-They would roll a ball at it as a symbolic act of cleansing themselves of skin.
+They would roll a ball at it as a symbolic act of cleansing themselves of sin.
+There are lots of variations of “pin” games around the world.

 Frisbee Golf Has A Blurry History